labcoder/echelons/README.md

     + ECHELONS_BASIC_AUTH_PASS - The password that echelons will be performing basic auth against
     + MONGOLAB_URI - The location of the database you're persisting to.
 If this is empty/not found, then echelons will default to the mongodb port running locally.
 If there is none, then it will break.
 1. `node app` to see it go

-## To-do

-+ Figure out how to handle "doubles" games in a fair way.